 The degree to which the price of a financial security or class of financial securities varies over time.
 Academics equate greater volatility with greater risk.

 The total number of financial instruments traded in a period.
 Sometimes proxies are used when data is unavailable.
 The general idea is that volume should confirm price if the buyers or sellers are committed to a price trend.

-Stands for Volume Weighted Average Price.
+Acronym for Volume Weighted Average Price.